ismail-yilmaz/Terminal/README.md

 #### Basic Terminal Example

 This example demonstrates the basic usage of the TerminalCtrl and its interaction with the PtyProcess class.
-Creating an xterm-compatible virtual terminal emulator with inline images and mouse tracking support requires only 29 sLoC:
+Creating an xterm-compatible virtual terminal emulator with inline images and mouse tracking support requires less than 50 sLoC:

 ```C++
 #include <Terminal/Terminal.h>